corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 When you create a state, you include the relevant information about the fact you are storing.
 The `MarsVoucher` state includes a description of the voucher and the names of the issuer and holder.
 The `BoardingTicket` includes trip information, the issuer and owner of the ticket, and the days left until the rocket launch.
 You also include a reference to the contract that governs how the states should evolve over time.
 The state must implement <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#contractstate">`ContractState`</a> or one of its dependents.

-This tutorial guides you through writing the `MarsVoucher` state then provides some tips for writing the `BoardingTicket` state.
-You will be creating these states in the `contracts/src/main/kotlin/net/corda/missionMars/states/` directory in this tutorial.
+This tutorial guides you through writing the `MarsVoucher` state.
+You will be creating this state in the `contracts/src/main/kotlin/net/corda/missionMars/states/` directory in this tutorial.
 Refer to the `TemplateState.kt` file in this directory to see a template state.

 ## Learning objectives

-After you have completed this tutorial, you will know how to create and implement states in a Corda 5 Developer Preview CorDapp.
+After you have completed this tutorial and the [Write an advanced state](../../../../../../en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md) tutorial, you will know how to create and implement states in a Corda 5 Developer Preview CorDapp.

 ## Before you start